 The Board issued Capital Improvement Pool Qualified School Construction Bonds, Series 2009-D (Tax Credit Bonds), which are pledged to be repaid from the Board's allocable share of Public School Capital Purchase funds.
 The proceeds are to be used for school construction and new HVAC systems.
-Future revenues in the amount of \$2,302,219.95 are pledged to repay the principal and interest on the bonds at September 30, 2018.
-Proceeds of the Public School fund allocations in the amount of \$2,231,922.26 were received by the Board during the fiscal year ended September 30, 2018, of which \$37,822.20 was used to pay interest on the bonds.
+Future revenues in the amount of \$2,226,575.55 are pledged to repay the principal and interest on the bonds at September 30, 2020.
+Proceeds of the Public School fund allocations in the amount of \$2,417,450.00 were received by the Board during the fiscal year ended September 30, 2020, of which \$37,822.20 was used to pay interest on the bonds.
 The Capital Improvement Pool Qualified School Construction Bonds Series 2009-D (Tax Credit Bonds) will mature in fiscal year 2026.

 The Board issued \$51,410,000.00 of Special Tax School Warrants, Series 2016 for the purpose to provide funds needed to pay issuance expenses, and to acquire, provide, equip and construct the following capital improvements: a new middle school in Alexandria; approximately thirty school buses; and such other improvements and renovations to public school buildings in the County District.
 The Board pledged to repay the special tax school warrants from the Board's portion of the proceeds of 1.5 mill tax, 4 mill tax, and 3.5 mill tax levied the by Calhoun County Commission pursuant to the provisions of Section 269; Amendment Number 3, Section 1 and Section 2; and Amendment 747 to the Constitution of Alabama.
-Future revenues in the amount of \$84,182,806.26 are pledged to repay the principal and interest on the bonds at September 30, 2018.
-Pledged funds in the amount of \$3,983,821.85 were received by the Board during the fiscal year ended September 30, 2018.
-None of the pledged funds were used to pay principal and interest during the fiscal year.
+Future revenues in the amount of \$77,621,506.26 are pledged to repay the principal and interest on the bonds at September 30, 2020.
+Pledged funds in the amount of \$4,811,753.32 were received by the Board during the fiscal year ended September 30, 2020, of which \$2,749,275.57 was used to pay principal and interest on the warrants.
 The Special Tax School Warrants will mature in fiscal year 2046.